Esports and Minecraft Education

 In this sense it is unique with reference to other esports titles, since it invites players to design, create, build, and code their own game experiences.
 It is our aspiration for these resources, that once students have become familiar with the game-play (rules and roles), and the game mechanics (scoring, timers, etc), they will begin to create their own esports gaming experiences in Minecraft.
 This move from students as consumers of games to students as creators of games signifies a transformative shift evident of the high-level creative, critical and computational thinking demanded in 21st century workplaces.

-To support this, we have developed 13 different Minecraft Worlds that enable organized, competitive and collaborative play in your classroom.
-The worlds are categorized under three genres:
+To support the development of esports with students in the classroom, Minecraft Education has developed 13 different Minecraft Worlds that enable organised, competitive and collaborative play in your classroom.
+The worlds are categorised under three genres: